Skip to main content

 ToolDescription

-odata_requestExecute OData API requests for entity CRUD operations
+odata_requestExecute governed OData API requests for entity read/write flows with call-time auth enforcement

-Parameters: method, path or endpoint, body?, baseUrl?, userName?/username?, password?
+Parameters: method, path or endpoint, body?, baseUrl?, sessionId?, userName?/username?, password?

 Example: